mattlianje/datomlite/README.md

 ## Existential subgoals (semi-joins)

-You often ask yourself: "does at least one such row exist?", but don't want to bring the matched row into your output like in a semi-join.
+When writing queries, you often ask yourself: "does at least one such row exist?", but don't want to bring the matched row into your output (like in a semi-join).

-To this end **datomlite** queries can have `exists[A] { row => ... }` binds a fresh row scoped to the constraint body, without projecting it.
-Reads as "some `A` exists such that the body holds".
+To this end **datomlite** queries can have `exists[A] { row => ... }` which binds a fresh row scoped to the constraint body, without projecting it.

 ```scala
 /* orders whose buyer exists as a registered Employee */